|Position:||Assist. Head / ST / TE|

 |College:||Bachelor's degree in finance from Clemson in 1987, master of business administration from Clemson in 1989.|

-• In 2010, he coached tackle Chris Hairston to a First-Team All-ACC season and tight end Dwayne Allen to Second-Team All-ACC honors.
+• In 2010, he coached offensive tackle Chris Hairston to a First-Team All-ACC season and Allen to Second-Team All-ACC honors.

 • Helped Clemson to an ACC Atlantic Division title and a top-25 final AP ranking in his first year as a full-time coach at Clemson in 2009.

-• In 2009, his tight ends combined for 54 catches, most-ever for the position in Tiger history.
-He coached First-Team All-ACC tight end Michael Palmer and Hairston, a Second-Team All-ACC tackle.
+• In 2009, his tight ends had 54 catches, most for the position in Tiger history at the time.
+He coached First-Team All-ACC tight end Michael Palmer and Hairston, a Second-Team All-ACC selection.

-• In his second of eight years at Alabama, he directed the offensive tackles and served as special teams coordinator on its 1992 national title team.
-It defeated Miami (FL) in the Sugar Bowl to claim the title.
+• In his second year at Alabama, he directed the offensive tackles and served as special teams coordinator on its 1992 national title team.

 • Served on the same Alabama staff with current Clemson Head Coach Dabo Swinney from 1993-97.

-• After eight seasons at Alabama, he moved to Virginia Tech, where he worked eight years under Head Coach Frank Beamer.
+• After eight years at Alabama, he moved to Virginia Tech, where he worked eight years under Frank Beamer.

 • Virginia Tech played Florida State for the National Championship in the Sugar Bowl in 1999, so Pearman has coached in the National Championship game in the Sugar Bowl with two different schools.